Connect with others who understand.

 Measuring Lupus Nephritis Progression

 There are six stages or classes of lupus nephritis.
 As the disease worsens, the stages progress.
-A doctor can identify lupus nephritis stages based on a kidney biopsy and a person’s kidney function.
+A kidney doctor (nephrologist) can identify lupus nephritis stages based on a kidney biopsy and a person’s kidney function, signs, and symptoms.

 Some people living with lupus nephritis will progress to chronic kidney disease (CKD).
 If more damage occurs and kidney function gets worse, some people may progress from CKD to end-stage renal disease (ESRD), also called kidney failure.
 Up to 30 percent of people with lupus nephritis will develop ESRD.
 People with ESRD generally require dialysis or a kidney transplant.

-The following symptoms or signs of CKD and ESRD may indicate a person’s kidney function is getting worse:
+The following symptoms or signs of CKD and ESRD may indicate a person’s kidney health is getting worse:

 • Shortness of breath